MicrosoftDocs/Viva/Viva/glint/setup/multi-lang-emails.md

 :::image type="content" source="../../media/glint/setup/three-lang-preview.png" alt-text="Screenshot of an email preview for a triple language email with sections in English, Spanish, and French.":::

-In dual and triple language emails, a survey participant can select the desired Provide Feedback button to go to the survey in their preferred language.
+In dual and triple language emails, when a survey participant selects any Provide Feedback button:

+- They're taken to the survey welcome page in the survey language code tied to their user profile.
+- They're taken to the survey welcome page in the default survey language when there's an invalid or blank language code tied to their user profile.

 ### Confirm that your organization uses a language attribute